Things a pilot does when he lives remotely

 Ryan’s full-time job is as a pilot.
 Most people would know what that involves, obviously, flying a plane and all the things on the ground that he does to prepare to fly a plane…

 But living in Telefomin, possibly MAF International’s most remote pilot base, there are a lot of things he does which aren’t anything to do with flying a plane.
-He does there things because he’s the only person living in Telefomin and working for MAF, who knows how to!
+He does these things because he’s almost the only person living in Telefomin and working for MAF, who knows how to!

-We do have wonderful support for our MAF colleagues in Mt Hagen, who send a maintenance team out several times and year, and who visit the base to check on things.
+We do have wonderful support from our MAF colleagues in Mt Hagen, who send a maintenance team out several times a year, and who visit the base to check on things.
 But sometimes problems come up that just need to be dealt with more quickly.

 Ryan gathering his tools to go and reinforce the Cargo Shed on a Saturday afternoon after a storm blew a wall loose and it was threatening to fall off, leaving customer cargo unsecured and risking falling onto someone’s head!